zanata/zanata-server/docs/user-guide/system-admin/configuration/installation.md

 ## What you need

-- JBoss Enterprise Application Platform 6.4 (EAP).
+- JBoss Enterprise Application Platform (EAP), version 6.4.5 or later.
 This is the recommended container for Zanata, and it can be [downloaded here](http://www.jboss.org/jbossas/downloads/).
 - ...
-OR WildFly (recommended version is 9.0) which can be [downloaded here](http://wildfly.org/downloads/)
+OR WildFly (version 10.0.0.Final) which can be [downloaded here](http://wildfly.org/downloads/)
 - A suitable MySQL database.
 This is NOT included in the Zanata archive.
 You can [download MySQL here](http://dev.mysql.com/downloads/mysql/).
 - An email (SMTP) server for email verification and notifications.
-- JDK version 1.7 or later.
+- JDK version 1.8 or later.
 [OpenJDK](http://openjdk.java.net/install/) is recommended, but you can also download [Oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 The following packages are optional, but recommended: